 In particular, the Aultman College bachelor of social work (BSW) program prepares graduates for this type of work in the health care field at hospitals, long-term care facilities, outpatient community clinics, and mental health and chemical dependency centers.

-According to Ron Davis, MSW, LSW, program director, “Our students are well-versed in areas such as medical terminology, disease processes (chronic and terminal), and medicinal as well as therapeutic practices for treatment.
-They are able to combine their core generalist practice techniques with those skills to influence advocacy, resource allocation, discharge planning, and treatment procedures for a diverse population.”
+Aultman College students are well-versed in areas such as medical terminology, disease processes (chronic and terminal), and medicinal as well as therapeutic practices for treatment.
+Students are able to combine their core generalist practice techniques with those skills to influence advocacy, resource allocation, discharge planning, and treatment procedures for a diverse population.

 Another advantage of the Aultman College social work program is that one of the courses can qualify you to sit for an exam to earn your chemical dependency counselor assistant phase I (CDCA-I) certification.
 These professionals are in high demand in the Akron-Canton region at counseling centers that specialize in chemical dependency.
 Read more here

 What else can I do with a social work degree?